geut/xd/README.md

 We include a prettier configuration for your standard lint that performs as a linter and formatter.

-You can use it as:
+Prettier will run by:
 - Binary `xd-prettier index.js`
 - Option `xd --prettier index.js`
 - ENV variable `PRETTIER=1 xd index.js`
-- Detected by the presence of `prettier-standard` or `prettierx` in your project.
+- Detecting the presence of a `.prettierrc` config file in your project.

 xd uses prettierx so you can use any of the next configuration files for your prettier: